2023 Best Electrical & Power Installation Schools in Michigan

 Full Electrical & Power Transmission Installers at Michigan State University Report

 You’ll join some of the best and brightest minds around you if you attend Northern Michigan University.
 The school came in at #3 on this year’s Best Electrical & Power Installation Schools in Michigan list.
-Located in the remote town of Marquette, Northern Michigan University is a public school with a medium-sized student population.
+Located in the remote town of Marquette, Northern Michigan University is a public college with a medium-sized student population.

 After completing their degree, electrical transmission installation graduates from Northern Michigan University carry an average student debtload of $5,500.